MicrosoftDocs/azure-docs/articles/devtest/offer/Marcella files/Add users to your Developer directory tenant.md

 - Working on a project and need to give IT access to monitor for security
 - Working on new API protocols that could be beneficial to another member of an organization
 - Need to give access at the subscription level so they can access all resource groups
-- At the business level, you may need to give access to a single resource group to log on to one computer, but they don’t need access to the subscription
+- At the business level, a single resource group needs to sign in to one computer but they don’t need access to the subscription
-- Provides more visibility and transparency for projects you are working on, but still able to isolate certain parts of work if necessary
+- Provides more visibility and transparency for projects you're working on but still isolates certain parts of work if necessary
 - Add a consultant as a user or within a group to contribute
 - You want to collaborate with someone to test and monitor pre-production